shreyashshinde27/Java-HTTP-Server-Based-Portfolio-and-Admin-Interface/README.md

 ### 3. Configure the Application

-1.  **Create the Config File**: In the root of the project, find the `config.properties.template` file.
-Make a copy of it and rename the copy to `config.properties`.
+1.  **Create the Config File**: In the root of the project, find the `config.properties` file.
+Enter your email and App password in it. follow Step - 3 to Create App password if you don't have it.

-2.  **Update Database Credentials**: Open `` and fill in your MySQL database details.
+2.  **Update Database Credentials**: Open `DatabaseManager.java` and fill in your MySQL database details.

     ```properties
     db.url=jdbc:mysql://localhost:3306/my_http_server